Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - We still consider his revenue as consisting in this power of purchasing or consuming, and not in the pieces which convey it.

-22 The purchasing power of an individual is similar to the purchasing power of a society.
+22 An individual’s purchasing power is similar to the society’s purchasing power.

 - The amount of the metal pieces annually paid to an individual, is often precisely equal to his revenue.